Nidoskull/Hemlore/templates/Guild.md

 # Name
 Badge/other identifying thing

-GUILD is a [Guild](/Hemlore/Guild) based in/near City.
+GUILD is a [Guild](/wiki/Guild) based in/near CITY.
 Founded in YEAR by FOUNDER, it is currently under leadership of GUILDMASTER.
 GUILD focuses mainly on SUBJECT.
 ## Known Members
 List of members.